AxiosLeo/webhook-cd/README.md

 The system works by:

 1. **Listening for Webhooks**: An HTTP server listens for incoming webhook events from Coding.net, specifically related to merge requests (created, updated, merged, closed).
-2. **Logging & Task Tracking**: Received webhook data is logged into a MySQL database, and the status of associated tasks (e.g., merge requests) is tracked.
-3. **Automated Deployments**: Based on repository configurations, the tool monitors for deployable events (like a merged merge request).
+2. **Automated Deployments**: Based on repository configurations, the tool monitors for deployable events (like a merged merge request).
 When such an event occurs for a configured repository and branch, it performs Git operations (e.g., checkout, pull) in a specified local directory to deploy the changes.
-4. **CLI for Manual Control**: A command-line interface (CLI) tool, `wcd`, is provided for manual task inspection and triggering.
+3. **CLI for Manual Control**: A command-line interface (CLI) tool, `wcd`, is provided for manual task inspection and triggering.

 ## Features

 - Webhook integration with Coding.net (specifically for Merge Request events).
 - Automated Git operations for deployment based on webhook triggers.
-- Database logging of webhook events and task statuses (MySQL).
+- Message queue integration with RabbitMQ for reliable task processing.
 - Configuration via environment variables for flexibility.
-- Dockerized setup for easy deployment of dependencies (MySQL, Redis).
 - CLI tool (`wcd`) for manual interaction and task management.

 ## Prerequisites

-- Docker and Docker Compose
-- Node.js and npm (for running locally outside Docker or for development)
+- Node.js and npm
 - Access to a Coding.net instance and repositories you wish to deploy.
-- A MySQL server (can be run via the provided `docker-compose.yml`).
-- A Redis server (can be run via the provided `docker-compose.yml`).
+- RabbitMQ server (recommended: use Docker for development environment)
+- Docker (optional, for running RabbitMQ in development)

 ## Setup & Configuration